The British Education System

 Will the qualifications obtained in the UK be recognised back in my own country?

-Can I study for my own National examinations during my year in the UK?
+Can I study for my own National examinations during the period of my scholarship in the UK?

-Again, you must check with your own country's rules about this.
-Some countries involved in the HMC Scheme require their National Examinations to be taken in the homeland, but others are prepared to let students take the exams in the UK under proper supervision.
+You must check with your own country's rules about taking your national exams including whether you can sit them in the UK under supervision or whether you should return to your country to take them.
 You can certainly study for your home country's exams while you are in the UK, but you need to think carefully about how much extra work that will involve.

 Will my qualifications that I get in the UK help me to enter a British university?